randoruf/randoruf.github.io/shared/autonomous_parking/index.md

   - [ ] YOLO detecting parking spaces
   - [ ] YOLO detecting vehicles
   - [ ] Localization for vehicles
+  - [ ] LiDAR sensor fusion (can we use Camera to create occupancy grid map or not?)
 - [ ] For the third part, we will investigate the influence of vehicles and pedestrians.
   - [ ] the model to predicte the moving of vehicles (simple particle filter is enough, as the car is non-holonomic, easy to predict)
   - [ ] the model to predict human movement (require some researches on pedestrian model)